jersonlatorre/webcam-glass-app/README.md

 # Glass

-- With Glass, you will be able to put the webcam over the screen with many viewing options, so you can **make presentations or tutorials** very easily.
+With Glass you will be able to put the webcam over the screen with many viewing options, so you can **make presentations or tutorials** very easily.

 ### Shortcuts
 - Enter/Exit Fullscreen: **Ctrl**+**Alt**+**F**